 If your states offers access to the ObamaCare exchanges, buying insurance through the Online Marketplaces is easy.
 It's very similar to buying car insurance online.

 You go to the website, fill out a simple application to see if you qualify for discounts or other coverage such as Medicaid or Medicare. (it's a simple form that you can update with any changes such as an income or job change throughout the year).
 You will then be able to use the Online Health Insurance Marketplace to compare different coverage options from health care providers that meet the requirements laid out in ObamaCare.

 The ObamaCare exchanges are as simple as that.
 Keep in mind that any insurance bought on the exchange won't begin until January 1st, 2014.

 NOTE: Discounts are offered in the form of tax credits which are deducted monthly by your insurance provider and then adjusted for increased or decreased income on your end of year tax returns.

 Resources: Health Insurance Exchange images from news.xerox.com and statehealthfacts.kff.org

-Now that you understand the ObamaCare Health Insurance Exchanges (HIX) a little better you are ready to go to the online marketplace and start shopping for private insurance on Oct 1st, 2013.
-Depending on the state you live in you will either use a state run Health Insurance Exchange or a federal run Health Insurance exchange.
+Now that you understand the ObamaCare Health Insurance Exchanges (Marketplaces) a little better, you are ready to go to your State's online health insurance marketplace and start shopping for coverage on Oct 1st, 2013.
+Depending on the state you live in you will either use a state run Health Insurance Exchange, Federal run Health Insurance exchange or a joint partnership exchange.
+We will have a guide to each State's insurance exchange up by September.
+Make sure to check back and sign up for our newsletter to keep up to date on the latest news on the exchanges.
 Remember the insurance you purchase on the ObamaCare Health Insurance Exchange Online Marketplace won't kick in until 2014.